Asian shares fall on growth, euro zone debt worries

 Oil also recovered after suffering its biggest one-day percentage loss of the year on Tuesday, hitting a seven-week low on concerns about a potential slowdown in the economy of No. 2 crude consumer China.

-Gold retreated after rising on Tuesday for a fourth straight day, its longest streak in two months, on safe-haven appeal.
-Bullion eased 0.4 percent to $1,653 an ounce.
+Gold rose on Tuesday for a fourth straight day, its longest streak in two months, on safe-haven appeal.
+But bullion retreated on Wednesday, down 0.2 percent to $1,655.89 an ounce.

 RISING STRESS SIGNS